Human Centered Design Intern Blog 2018

 I would describe design thinking as an isolated process, one that doesn't necessarily need an end user.

-I understand that, like you can use design thinking to explore a problem, whether this is only a excercise on paper or if it will end with a physical solution.
+I understand that, like you can use design thinking to explore a problem, whether this is only a exercise on paper, or if it will end with a physical solution.

 Yes exactly, where HCD ensures is a process that ensures that design thinking has a user.
 That being said Social Design is the Umbrella that includes it all.